-Soon, a great number of businesses will need to start viewing where customer and organisational data resides.
+Today, almost all businesses will need to start viewing where customer and organisational data resides.
 More specifically, what’s in the small print of cloud services and whether their provider is transparent.

 One of the key impacts of data sovereignty is in how companies and governments protect and secure their data.
 It is covered by regulations around data privacy, data storage, data processing, and data transfers across country boundaries.

 In Australia, data sovereignty is covered by the Australian Privacy Act (1988), which gave rise to the Australian Privacy Principles (APP).
-APPs have created rules for handling data sovereignty, and in particular section 8 of the APP discusses the disclosure of personal data across borders.
+APPs have created rules for handling data sovereignty, and in particular Section 8 of the APP discusses the disclosure of personal data across borders.

 Tightening of global data sovereignty laws, such as the introduction of European GDPR, are becoming a key impediment to cloud-based storage of data.
 As such, businesses will need to fully understand and take into account when storing information that is created in one country but moved to another for processing or analytics.